Applicants for SAS(R)

-SAS(R) accept male volunteers who have no previous military service aged 18 to 32 years and 364 days or male volunteers who have had previous military service with any part of the Regular or Reserve Armed Forces (RN, RM, Army, and RAF) up to the age of 34 years and 364 days.
-Volunteers must be able to commit to considerable training demands and willing to deploy overseas.
+SAS(R) accept male applicants who have no previous military service aged 18 to 32 years and 364 days or male applicants who have had previous military service with any part of the Regular or Reserve Armed Forces (RN, RM, Army, and RAF) up to the age of 34 years and 364 days.
+Applicants must be able to commit to considerable training demands and willing to deploy overseas.

-SAS(R) Support Staff are not required to pass selection however must maintain a level of fitness and commitment.
-Age Limits 18 to 42 years and 364 days.
+SAS(R) Support (capability) Staff are not required to pass selection however must maintain a level of fitness and commitment.
+Age Limits 18 to 49 years and 364 days.
 The specific trades required in support of SAS(R) are:

 - Drivers, Chefs, Vehicle Mechanics, Vehicle Electricians, Clerical staff and Royal Marine Reserves willing to transfer to the units.